List of number-one songs of 2008 (Mexico)

 This is a list of the Monitor Latino number-one songs of 2008.
-Chart rankings are based on airplay across radio states in Mexico using the Radio Tracking Data, LLC in real time.
+Chart rankings are based on airplay across radio states in Mexico using radio tracking data.
 Charts are ranked from Monday to Sunday.
-Besides the General chart, Monitor Latino published "Pop", "Regional Mexican" and "Anglo" charts.
+Besides the general chart, Monitor Latino published "Pop", "Regional Mexican" and "Anglo" charts.

 Chart history

 General

 In 2008, nine songs reached number one on the General chart; all of these songs were entirely in Spanish.
 Eight acts achieved their first General number-one song in Mexico: Belanova, Juanes, Julieta Venegas, Ha*Ash, Reik, Luis Fonsi, La Oreja de Van Gogh and Banda El Recodo.

 "El presente" by Julieta Venegas was the longest-running General number-one of the year, staying at the top position for eleven consecutive weeks, and "Cada Que..." by Belanova was best-performing song of the year.